Pediatrics Residency Program

 Senior Pediatric Residency Program Coordinator

-During her six-year tenure at USA, she spent three years in the Division of Neonatology and the last three years in Medical Education as a clerkship coordinator for OB/GYN and Pediatrics Residency Program coordinator.
+During her eight-year tenure at USA, she spent three years in the Division of Neonatology and the last five years in Medical Education as a clerkship coordinator for OB/GYN and Pediatrics Residency Program coordinator.
 LaTasha thoroughly enjoys working in Pediatrics and is thrilled to be a part of such a great residency program.
-She is a member of the AAMC Southern Group on Educational Affairs (SGEA), Association of Pediatric Program Directors (APPD), American Health Information Management Association (AHIMA), Alabama Association of Health Information Management (AAHIM), and American Psychological Association (APA).
+She is one of the co-founders of the Pediatric Residency Diversity Coalition.
+In January 2021, she obtained her national certification with the Certified Training Administrators of Graduate Medical Education.
+LaTasha has received multiple “Outstanding Resident Advocate Awards”, in 2022 she was awarded the “Diversity Coalition Exemplary Leadership Award”, a 2021 Nominee for “The Carol Berkowitz Award for Advocacy and Leadership in Pediatric Medical Education”, awarded by the Association of Pediatric Program Directors.
+In 2022, LaTasha was selected as one of seven program coordinators across the country for Cohort 3 of the Association for Pediatric Program Directors Leadership Empowerment for Advancing Pediatric Education Specialist (LEAPES) Program.
+She is a member of the AAMC Southern Group on Educational Affairs (SGEA), Association of Pediatric Program Directors (APPD), APPD LEAPES (Leadership Empowerment for Advancing Pediatric Education Specialist), American Health Information Management Association (AHIMA), Alabama Association of Health Information Management (AAHIM), and American Psychological Association (APA), National Certified Training Administrators of Graduate Medical Education (C-TAGME).

-LaTasha enjoys spending time with her husband and two sons, reading, traveling, cooking, volunteering, and baking.
+LaTasha enjoys spending time with her son, reading, traveling, cooking, volunteering, crafting, and baking.

 Junior Pediatric Residency Program Coordinator